 mCRPC is an advanced form of prostate cancer that spreads beyond the prostate to other organs such as the lymph nodes, bones, bladder, rectum, and liver.
 The individual with mCRPC stops responding to hormone treatment known as androgen deprivation therapy (ADT).

-Prostate cancer may remain asymptomatic in the early stages, while in the advanced stages, it may show signs and symptoms such as trouble in urinating, reduced force in the stream of urine, blood in urine and/or semen, pain in bone, weight loss, and erectile dysfunction.
+Prostate cancer may remain asymptomatic in the early stages, while in the advanced stages, it may show signs and symptoms such as trouble in urinating, reduced force in the stream of urine, blood in urine and/or semen, pain in the bones, weight loss, and erectile dysfunction.

 Pluvicto’s mechanism of action

 Pluvicto is a PSMA-targeted precision cancer treatment combining ligand, a targeting compound, with therapeutic radioisotope lutetium-177, a radioactive particle.
-PSMA is a transmembrane protein overexpressed in the majority of individuals with prostate cancer.
+PSMA is a transmembrane protein overexpressed in most individuals with prostate cancer.

-The ligand part of Pluvicto binds to the PSMA-expressing cells, while the beta-minus emission from lutetium-177 releases radiation to the cancer cells.
-This destroys their replicating ability and that of the surrounding cells, thereby triggering cell death.
+The ligand part of Pluvicto binds to the PSMA-expressing cells, while the beta-minus emission from lutetium-177 releases radiation to the cancer cells, destroying their replicating ability and that of the surrounding cells, thereby triggering cell death.

 Clinical trials on Pluvicto

-The FDA’s approval of Pluvicto was based on the results from a randomised, multi-centre, open-label, Phase III clinical trial, VISION.
+Pluvicto’s approval in the US and Europe was based on the results from a randomised, multi-centre, open-label, Phase III clinical trial named VISION.

-The VISION trial enrolled 831 pre-treated, progressive, PSMA+ mCRPC patients to evaluate the safety and efficacy of Pluvicto plus the best standard of care (BSoC) against BSoC alone.
-The patients were randomised at a 2:1 ratio to receive Pluvicto 7.4 gigabecquerel (GBq) every six weeks for a maximum of six cycles plus BSoC or BSoC alone.
+The VISION trial enrolled 831 PSMA+ mCRPC patients, who have received ARPI and taxane-based chemotherapy, to evaluate the safety and efficacy of Pluvicto plus the best standard of care (BSoC) against BSoC alone.
+The patients were randomised at a 2:1 ratio to receive Pluvicto 7.4 gigabecquerel (GBq) every six weeks for a maximum of six cycles, plus BSoC or BSoC alone.

 The study’s primary endpoints were overall survival (OS) and radiographic progression-free survival (rPFS).

-The patients treated with Pluvicto plus BSoC achieved a 38% reduction in risk of death compared with BSoC alone.
+The patients treated with Pluvicto plus BSoC achieved a 38% reduction in risk of death compared to BSoC alone.